seanhellier/team-lately/readme.md

 # Team-Lately

-Began as a class group project and finished by me afterwards, Team-Lately is a React app using location services, MySQL, and the Zomato restaurant API to crowdsource wait times at popular restaurants that was completed by me after class ended.
+Began as a class group project and finished by me afterwards, Team-Lately is a React app using location services, MySQL, and the Zomato restaurant API to crowdsource wait times at popular restaurants.

 ## Getting Started